ChromeDevTools/devtools-frontend/test/unittests/fixtures/traces/README.md

 ### large-recalc-style

 Generated from https://github.com/ChromeDevTools/performance-stories/tree/main/forced-layout-main-thread.
-Has a large recalc style event.
+Has a large recalc style event that isn't forced by JS.

 ### two-workers